 - has a qualifying residence exemption for an age pension; or

-- if the person reached pension age before 20 March 2020 – the person was receiving a widow B pension, a widow allowance, a mature age allowance or a partner allowance, immediately before reaching that age; or
+- if the person reached pension age before 20 March 2020 – the person was receiving a widow B pension, a widow allowance, a mature age allowance or a partner allowance, immediately before 20 March 2020; or

 - if the person reached pension age before 20 March 1997- the person was receiving a widow B pension, a widow allowance or a partner allowance, immediately before 20 March 1997.

 From 26 March 1998, certain veterans (and their partners), who receive a disability pension from DVA, can also have their Social Security age pension, paid by DVA.Back to top